Mihail-kenarov/Mihail-kenarov/README.md

 - 🎓 Currently studying ICT: Software Engineering
 - 🐍 Exploring Python and Machine Learning projects
-- 💻 Building with Java, Spring Boot, React, and Docker
+- 💻 Building with .NET, Spring Boot, React, and Docker
 - 🚀 Always ready for new challenges and creative ideas!